Dr. Holly Poore

 Dr. Ian Frazier

 Dr. Ian Frazier obtained his Ph.D. in Behavioral Cognitive Neuroscience and Developmental Psychology from the University of Florida.
 During this time, his research focused on age-related changes in social decision making, specifically in decisions to trust others.
 With Dr. Natalie Ebner and Dr. Sara Jo Nixon as his mentors, Ian utilized various methodologies including neuroimaging (fMRI and EEG), acute oxytocin administration, and neuroeconomics.
-His present goal is to use those skills under the mentorship of Dr. Denise Hien and Dr. Teresa Lòpez-Castro to research social decision making in individuals with various levels of posttraumatic stress symptomology and substance use disorders.
+His present goal is to use those skills under the mentorship of Dr. Marsha Bates and Dr. Jennifer Buckman to research how resonance breathing interventions may aid in goal-directed decision making in individuals engaged in problematic drinking behavior.

 Dr. Chuhyon Corwin